-Inclusion and exclusion criteria for populations, screening, interventions, comparisons, outcomes, study designs, and settings were developed with input from the USPSTF and can be found in Appendix B2.
-For all KQs, we included English-language studies enrolling populations recruited from primary care, settings generalizable to primary care (e.g., school-based health centers), as well as EDs conducted in countries categorized as "very high" on the 2022 United Nations Human Development Index.
-The scope of this topic is specific to screening and treatment for abuse victims; evidence related to screening and treatment for perpetrators of abuse was not eligible.
+Inclusion and exclusion criteria for populations, screening, interventions, comparisons, outcomes, study designs, and settings were developed with input from the USPSTF and can be found in Appendix B2 for IPV and Appendix B3 for caregiver abuse of older and vulnerable adults.
+For all KQs, we included English-language studies enrolling populations recruited from primary care, settings generalizable to primary care (e.g., school-based health centers), as well as EDs conducted in countries categorized as "very high" on the 2022 United Nations Human Development Index.53 The scope of this topic is specific to screening and treatment for abuse victims; evidence related to screening and treatment for perpetrators of abuse was not eligible.
 Only studies enrolling unselected participants were eligible; those limited to participants seeking care for abuse or selecting participants based on signs or symptoms of abuse were not eligible.
 KQs specific to IPV included adults as well as adolescents.
 For evidence specific to older adults, we included studies enrolling populations age 60 years or older.
 This age limit was not applied to eligible studies of vulnerable adults.
-For all KQs, evidence on specific populations defined by age category, sex, race/ethnicity, pregnancy status, sexual orientation, gender identity, type of abuse, history of IPV, or presence of comorbid conditions was eligible.
+For all KQs, evidence on specific populations defined by age category, sex, race/ethnicity, pregnancy status, and other factors was eligible.